 I was on the beach doing laundry in my bucket.
 If I look a certain way, I can see the path that leads to the beach, before it reaches the beach.
 And I looked-up from my laundry-bucket, still washing a shirt with my hands, and I see maybe 30 people approaching.
 Damn tourists, I think to myself.

 I have become comfortable here, you can see.
-The people don't spit so much when they see me anymore.
+The people don't spit so much anymore when they pass me.
 They smile and greet me—bom dia, boa tarde—for the most part.
 Some still spit.
 But to those who do, I easily ignore.
 I've spent how many days and nights out here in the rain and the wind and the cold and the heat?
 I am here.
 And I have earned it.
 And there will be more rain and wind and cold and heat ahead of course.
 And I will continue.